Sitata/docs/docs/guides/how_to/alert-targeting.md

 Conversely, if the User's location is unknown and/or the Trip record is very granular with only country-level information specified, then the User might be delivered information about a country that they are visiting, but for a region that they have no intention of being in (since Sitata takes a conservative approach if the granular information is not available through rules #1 and #2)

+Note that we do begin sending Alerts up to 14 days prior to a user's travels and throughout the duration of their trip (or anytime based on their GPS location if their account has recent CheckIn records).
+To receive any Alerts, Users must have either an active Subscription or your organization must have the "Whitelabel" package setting (contact us to learn more).

 :::tip

 For the best user experience, ensure that Sitata has granular location information about your users through city or regional `Destination` records in a `Trip`, itinerary information (`AirSegment`, `HotelSegment`, etc) in a Trip, or exact locations through `CheckIn`s.